Grokipaedia/iba-x-demo/WHY-IBA-X.md

 # Why IBA-X — and Why Now

-> "Every previous security revolution was about protecting systems from humans.
+> Every previous security revolution was about protecting systems from humans.
-> IBA-X is about governing systems made of AI."
+> IBA-X is about governing systems made of AI.

 ---